Parliament: Parliament under Henry VIII and Edward VI

+The Acts of Supremacy established the monarch as head of the Church of England.

+Civil War and beyond

-The power of Parliament increased considerably after the Civil War.
+The power of Parliament, in its relationship with the monarch, increased considerably after the Civil War, and again at the Glorious Revolution.
 It also provided the country with unprecedented stability.
 More stability, in turn, helped assure more effective management, organisation, and efficiency.
 Parliament printed statutes and devised a more coherent parliamentary procedure.

 The rise of Parliament proved especially important in the sense that it limited the repercussions of dynastic complications that had so often plunged England into civil war.
 Parliament still ran the country even in the absence of suitable heirs to the throne, and its legitimacy as a decision-making body reduced the royal prerogatives of kings like Henry VIII and the importance of their whims.
 For example, Henry VIII could not simply establish supremacy by proclamation; he required Parliament to enforce statutes and add felonies and treasons.
 An important liberty for Parliament was its freedom of speech; Henry allowed anything to be spoken openly within Parliament and speakers could not face arrest – a fact which they exploited incessantly.
 Nevertheless, Parliament in Henry VIII's time offered up very little objection to the monarch's desires.
 Under his and Edward's reign, the legislative body complied willingly with the majority of the kings' decisions.

 Much of this compliance stemmed from how the English viewed and traditionally understood authority.
 As Williams described it, "King and parliament were not separate entities, but a single body, of which the monarch was the senior partner and the Lords and the Commons the lesser, but still essential, members."

-Importance of the Commonwealth years

-Although its role in government expanded significantly during the reigns of Henry VIII and Edward VI, the Parliament of England saw some of its most important gains in the 17th century.
+Although its role in government had expanded significantly in the mid-16th century, the Parliament of England saw some of its most important gains in the 17th century.
 A series of conflicts between the Crown and Parliament culminated in the execution of King Charles I in 1649.
-Afterward, England became a commonwealth, with Oliver Cromwell, its lord protector, the de facto ruler.
+For a brief period, England became a commonwealth, with Oliver Cromwell the de facto ruler, with the title of Lord Protector.
 Frustrated with its decisions, Cromwell purged and suspended Parliament on several occasions.

-A controversial figure accused of despotism, war crimes, and even genocide, Cromwell is nonetheless regarded as essential to the growth of democracy in England.
+A controversial figure notorious for his actions in Ireland, Cromwell is nonetheless regarded as essential to the growth of democracy in England.
 The years of the Commonwealth, coupled with the restoration of the monarchy in 1660 and the subsequent Glorious Revolution of 1688, helped reinforce and strengthen Parliament as an institution separate from the Crown.

 Acts of Union

 The Parliament of England met until it merged with the Parliament of Scotland under the Acts of Union.
 This union created the new Parliament of Great Britain in 1707.
+The Parliament of the United Kingdom followed at the union with Ireland.